elliotte/CV/README.md

 Edward Elliott
 ==
-Ex-accountant / Recent full-stack web developer based in London, seeking a junior developer position to further my web development skillset.
+Ex-accountant / Recent full-stack web developer based in London, seeking a junior developer position and new challenge to further my web development skillset.
 Advocate and practitioner of TDD with a love for clean, simple and structured code, and I enjoy nothing better than wiring into some hardcore coding.

 Friendly and outgoing, and believe I can adapt quickly and work effectively with new teams.
 Web Development Skills
 ==
  - Agile values, principles and practice Object​oriented principles and design Test​driven development